omegatee/RT-890-APRS-GPS-Feat/README.md

     - Fixed "If CurrentDial ("CurrentVfo" in the repos) is "B" and the incoming signal enters on "A", the AM fix does not apply".
     - Corrected FM modulation depth for Wide/Narrow modes
     - Removed unuseful functions such as Flashlight, Local Alarm...
+    - Removed icons hiding modulation mode indicators
+    - Modulation mode is allways "FM" on TX
+    - Keyaction for "Modulation" and others set to "roll-on" instead of calling menu

 ## GPS Receiver HW Implementation